fenderdigital/flask-philo/documentation/redis_connector.rst

 https://github.com/Riffstation/flaskutils/tree/dev/flaskutils/db/redis

-You can also operate direct on server, for example, to retrieve a value by giving its proper key.
+You can also operate direct on Redis server, for example, to retrieve a value by giving its proper key.